Soltanilara/Krysalis_Hand/README.md

 <img src="image/hand.png" alt="Kysallis Hand">

-## Modules:
+## Robot Operations

 ### Hand-Codes

 The Hand-Codes repository contains all of the firmware for all of the Arduinos.
-The master runs on a Raspberry Pi Pico, and the MCP, PIP, DIP, thumb, and wrist modules run on Arduino Megas.
+The master runs on a Raspberry Pi Pico, while the MCP, PIP, DIP, Thumb, and Wrist modules run on Arduino Megas.
 The abduction motor is driven by a Robotis OpenRB-150, programmable via the Arduino IDE.

+## Teleoperation

 ### SDKClient_Linux